nnUyi/DeepLearning-Tutorials/README.md

 # DeepLearning-Tutorials

- - This is a deep learning tutorials for someone who want to learn more about AI, Thank you for following!
+ - This is a deep learning tutorials for someone who want to learn more about deep learning, Thank you for following!

 # Book List
 ## Chinese Book